iterative/dvc.org/content/blog/2022-2-15-february-22-heartbeat.md

 emissions issues with electronic vehicles.
 Additionally the demand for electric vehicles
 [is outpacing](https://www.mckinsey.com/business-functions/operations/our-insights/unlocking-growth-in-battery-cell-manufacturing-for-electric-vehicles)
-the manufacturer's ability to supply the needed batteries.
+the manufacturers' ability to supply the needed batteries.
 Datasets in the space are kept proprietary as companies work independently to develop patents.
 BatteryDEV 2022 aims to accelerate battery innovation through open source competitions.
 This year they are expecting 300 participants for the event from